Loan Disbursement and Budgeting Refunds

 To complete the worksheet you will need to refer to:

-- Your financial aid award letter in Self-Service.
+- Your financial aid offer in Self-Service.
 (Log into WebAdvisor, select the link for Financial Aid Self-Service, and navigate to My Awards.)

 - The tuition cost information on the Student Accounts website.